nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Removing a ZigBee device

-In order to remove a ZigBee node from the network, there are 2 possibilities which can be performed:
+In order to remove a ZigBee node from the network, there are two possible options:

 * **Remove related thing**: if the ZigBee node has been recognized and a device has been created for the node, the device can be removed from the network by removing the thing from the system.
 * **Restart pairing process**: some device can also be removed from a network by restarting the pairing process, while the network is closed.
 Not all backends support this feature.